iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 By doing the same derivation in the opposite direction (for $w - v$) we get an inequality for the absolute value.
-Applying the supremum, we finally get the result we want.
+Applying the supremum, it becomes the result we want.

 $$
 \begin{aligned}